 Blog

-Interested in testing the waters in the China mobile app ecosystem?
-It will not be easy: and new rules released last year state that apps have to comply with updated data security, privacy, and data transmission policies.
-The updated 2022 provisions state that app makers must implement real-name authentication and create content review measures.
+The market for mobile apps in China is massive, thanks to the country’s huge population.
+But testing the waters in the China mobile app ecosystem is not easy.
+Innovation is quick, competition is high, and new rules released over the past few years state that apps have to comply with updated data security, privacy, and data transmission policies.
+Specifically, the updated 2022 provisions state that app makers must implement real-name authentication and create content review measures.

 But there is still massive opportunity.